sapnagirme/Social-Media-Analytics-Dashboard/README.md

 ## 🧰 Tools Used
 - Power BI for dashboard creation
-- Excel/CSV for data preparation
+- CSV for data preparation
 - Interactive visuals and slicers for deep dive analysis

 ## 🔍 Key Insights